sarakonradi/nest-simulator/doc/tutorials/music_tutorial/music_tutorial_1.rst

 and connections between them.

-Neurons are the basic building blocks, and in NEST they are generally spiking point neuron models.
+Neurons are the basic building blocks, and in NEST they are generally spiking point neuron |models|.
 Devices are supporting units that for instance generate inputs to neurons or record data from them.
 The Poisson spike generator, the spike recorder recording device, and the MUSIC input and output proxies are all devices.
 Neurons and devices are